matt2ology/android-atc-12-labs/README.md

 Cloud and Mobile Applications (iOS, Android, and IoT)

-A subpar independent, not affiliated with Google, accreditation company that publishes a PDF "e-book" accessible solely through their login portal, featuring a rudimentary web PDF viewer.
+A subpar independent, not affiliated with Google, accreditation company that publishes a PDF "e-book".
+This PDF is accessible solely through their login portal and features a rudimentary web PDF viewer.
 The e-book exhibits numerous spelling, grammar, and code sample inconsistencies and errors.

 Equally important, the PDF viewer lacks any distinguishing features or